• Skip to primary navigation

 • Soak the beans in water overnight.

-• Drain the beans reserving the cooking liquid, and discard the onion and the carrot.
+• Drain the beans, reserving the cooking liquid, and discard the onion and the carrot.

 • Chop the second onion, red pepper, garlic, and tomatoes.

 • Cook stew: Heat the oil in a pan and braise the onion lightly, adding a little bit of salt.
 Add the pepper, tomatoes, garlic, and cooked beans and stir well.
 Add some cooking liquid, enough to almost cover the beans and vegetables.
-Add the second bay leaf and the vegetable stock cube.
+Add the second bay leaf and the vegetable stock powder or cube.
 Cook until the vegetables are soft, about 20 minutes or so.

 • Thicken bean stew: In a small bowl, mix the flour, tomato paste, and enough cooking liquid to form a runny paste.
 Slowly drizzle in the stew while whisking all the time.
 Whisk on the outer surface of the sauce and use a wooden spoon to mix everything well afterward.
 You might not need all the paste; incorporate it little by little in the sauce until you get the desired consistency.